bchamby/k8s-the-easy-way-2/README.md

 * [Ansible](https://github.com/ansible/ansible)
 * [Google Cloud SDK](https://cloud.google.com/sdk/gcloud/)

-## Terraform / Google Cloud Platform infrastructure Details
+## Terraform / Google Cloud Platform infrastructure

+> You will execute the `terraform` binary from within the `terraform` directory (also known as a "root module" in Terraform parlance).

 In order to SSH to your compute nodes (for inspection / troubleshooting) you must populate the `terraform/terraform.tfvars` file `gce_ssh_user` and `gce_ssh_public_key_file` variables (point to your public key file).